 that ultimately leads to a data breach.
 Don't allow a vulnerable piece of code that is activated by a feature flag to become the first link in the chain.

 Ensuring Integrity of Your Feature Flags

 The good news is that there are ways to protect against this.
 First, make sure the connection to your service is encrypted using TLS encryption.
 That will prevent someone from seeing what's sent between two servers.
 Another great tool to use is a digital signature.
 Digital signatures allow you to verify that a request or response actually came from the party you think it did.
 Signatures also verify that nothing in the data has been changed in transit.
-Rollout encrypts all data transmissions between the Rollout SDK and the Rollout servers that hold the values of your flags.
-Rollout also digitally signs all data coming from the Rollout system.
+CloudBees Feature Management encrypts all data transmissions between the CloudBees Feature Management SDK and the CloudBees Feature Management servers that hold the values of your flags.
+CloudBees Feature Management also digitally signs all data coming from the CloudBees Feature Management system.
 The SDK checks this signature so you know for sure that no one intercepted the request and changed the flag's value.